Am I too old for braces or clear aligners?

-You must have healthy gums before starting orthodontic treatment
+You must have healthy gums

-Having healthy gums is the most important prerequisite to starting orthodontic treatment.
-Chances are you will require a thorough dental cleaning before starting your clear aligner or braces treatment.
-If you suffer from gingivitis, you need to get your gum disease under control first and foremost.
-Those who suffer from advanced gum disease, known as periodontitis, must postpone all orthodontic treatments until their gum disease is under control.
-Those suffering from the most advanced stages of gum disease will not qualify for orthodontic treatment.
-This is because it’s simply too dangerous to move your teeth around if you already have extensive bone loss as a result of advanced gum disease.
+Having healthy gums is a prerequisite to starting orthodontic treatment as an adult.
+If you don’t have gum disease, then a thorough dental cleaning is all you need to start your clear aligner or braces program.
+If you’re suffering from gum disease, you must postpone all orthodontic treatments until your gum disease is under control.
+Finally, those who suffer from advanced stages of gum disease don’t qualify for orthodontic treatment.
+It’s simply too dangerous to move your teeth if you already have extensive bone loss as a result of advanced gum disease.

-There are a few dental procedures that have an impact on your orthodontic treatment.
-For example, if you already have porcelain veneers on your front teeth, there’s a chance you may have to redo your veneers after completing orthodontic treatment.
-Or if you have dental implants then you need to discuss them with your treating dentist or orthodontist to make sure they avoid putting any force on your dental implants.
-The same goes for fillings, crowns, and bridges, which may be impacted as a result of your orthodontic treatment.
-Your dentist or orthodontist will evaluate your mouth and review these things with you prior to starting any type of orthodontic treatment.
+There are a few dental conditions that impact your orthodontic treatment.
+For example, if you have porcelain veneers on your front teeth, there’s a chance you may have to redo your veneers after completing your orthodontic treatment.
+If you have dental implants then you need to discuss them with your treating dentist or orthodontist.
+They need to make sure that they avoid putting any forces on your dental implants of they will damage them.
+The same goes for most fillings, crowns, and bridges.
+These can all have an impact on your orthodontic treatment.
+Your dentist or orthodontist will evaluate your mouth before starting your orthodontic program.

-Surely, you don’t want to have to redo your orthodontic treatment if you already are an adult!
-This means that you need to have a plan to wear your orthodontic retainers and keep your teeth in their correct position.
-Consider placing a fixed retainer on your teeth if you’re the type that forest to wear his or her retainers.
-Talk to your dentist or orthodontist to come up with a plan to keep your smile straight and make sure to follow their instructions.
+Surely, you don’t want to redo your orthodontic treatment anytime soon!
+This is why you need to have a plan to keep your teeth in position after straightening them.
+Wear your orthodontic retainers to keep your teeth in their correct position.
+Consider placing a fixed retainer on your teeth if you’re the type that forgets to wear his or her retainers.
+Talk to your dentist or orthodontist to come up with a plan to maintain your straight smile and be sure to follow their instructions carefully.